Blessings of Obedience

 Do you ever have doubts about God’s love for you?
 Or how much power he actually has?
 Does he hear us when we talk to him?
 Does he really control the universe?

-God’s total control of everything in clearly shown in Joshua 10:13.
+God’s absolute control of everything is clearly shown in Joshua 10:13.
 Joshua had asked God for more time to win their battle over the Amorites.
 “So the sun stood still, and the moon stopped, till the nation avenged itself on its enemies.”

 The sun stopped in the middle of the sky for almost an entire day because Joshua asked.